Hush, Hush (series): Finale

 Nora and Patch devise a plan to bring the two sides to peace, but as time is ticking it is getting harder for Nora to decide if peace or war is best.
 Nora has many Nephil friends, including Scott and her new, sexy lieutenant Dante, who are determined to help her become the leader she needs to be, but as Nora goes deeper into the world of her new race she finds things that could destroy her, including a dark addiction that Nora might not be able to shake.
 In the end all plans of peace are lost and the Nephilim and the fallen angels must go to war.
 Dante is revealed to be the antagonist.
 At the end, Vee reveals that she was also Nephilim.

+Composition and publishing history

+Silence was originally meant to be the final book of the series, but Fitzpatrick wanted to write a book set during Cheshvan, and wanted to please fans who were asking for a fourth book.
+Silence was originally called Tempest.

 Adaptations

 Film adaptation

 In December 2012 Entertainment Weekly announced that Lionsgate and LD Entertainment had optioned the rights to the series with the intention of turning it into a film series.
 Patrick Sean Smith has been confirmed to be writing the screenplay for the first film.

 On July 8, 2014, Becca announced on her website that she has decided that now is not the right time to move forward with the Hush, Hush movie and did not renew the movie option with LD Entertainment.

 On July 20, 2018, Becca posted an update stating that a Hush Hush movie would be headed to production 'very soon'.
 BCDF Pictures, along with Kalahari Film & Media, announced that Kellie Cyrus would be directing the film – who is best known for directing The Vampire Diaries and The Originals, as well as an episode of the drama You from Greg Berlanti and Sera Gamble.

 On July 13, 2021, Becca announced that Hush, Hush had been greenlit for a film by SpringHill Company and Genius Entertainment Partner.
 There have been no updates since.